China Zun: Gallery

 CITIC Tower under construction in 2016.

 China Zun skyscraper under construction in November 2017.

 China Zun skyscraper (right) under construction in April 2018.

 Division of floors

 The building has a total of seven office areas.
-Among them, Areas 1–3, Area 5 and Area 7 are occupied by China CITIC Bank, Alibaba and CITIC Group respectively, becoming the main tenants of China Zun; the remaining office areas are leased to Fortune Global 500 Enterprises and financial institutions, including China Construction Bank.
+Among them, Areas 1–3, Area 5 and Area 7 are occupied by China CITIC Bank, Alibaba and CITIC Group respectively, the main tenants of China Zun; the remaining office areas are leased to Fortune Global 500 enterprises and financial institutions, including China Construction Bank.